I generally find comment policies annoying, but since I’ve been asked about them, here it is, annoying or not.

 - Can’t figure out that a sentence or title like, “the world is flat” doesn’t literally mean that

-- Comment is snarky, mean, know-it-all smaty-pants who scolds/talks down to others.
+- Comment is snarky, know-it-all smarty-pants who scolds/talks down to others.
 You can make your point without the attitude.
 But if I manage to read enough before deleting and feel you make a substantial point or that it reflects a widespread misunderstanding or a perspective I feel needs to be presented, then I will edit out the offending part and answer the question

 - Someone who is trying to sound “so smart” when they are actually—deliberately or not–misreading or sloppily reading.
 For example, comments that make distinctions in definition that are irrelevant.
 Or comments suggesting I’ve said something that I haven’t.
 For example: “feminists aren’t a monolith so I disagree,” yet the post/research said nothing of the sort.
 The research talked about “averages,” not “everyone”